RishitMori/RishitMori/README.md

 ### <div align="center">I'm Rishit Mori, an Aspiring Software Engineer🚀</div>

-- 🌱 I’m currently working with MERN stack
+-  I’m currently working with MERN stack

+-  Proficient in a range of technologies, languages, and frameworks

-- ❓Curious about software engineering practices and technologies
+- Curious about software engineering practices and technologies

-- ⚡ Building the future one line of code at a time🧑‍💻💫
+- Building the future one line of code at a time

 <br/>